Tadwork/MLZoomCampSolutions/midterm/README.md

 - run `train.py` to create or update the model and dv
 - run `predict.py` to create a local Flask server

+## Final Model

+The final model uses XGBoost and has an RMSE of 421.511 on the test data set and an R2 score of 0.76 Validation numbers do vary but the model is pretty stable with the r2 score +- 0.032 on multiple folds (run train.py to see your own results)

 ## Test
 - `cd midterm`